ORAZI: Career

 ORAZI's works were, at first, in low relief.
 One of them, Été (Summer), has been exhibited at the Salon de Mai of 1962, not only in Paris but also in Tokyo, Osaka, and Yawata.
 Then, the relief became progressively higher, and the shapes extended beyond the limits of the canvas and chassis.
 They have been annually exhibited at the Salon de Mai, in Paris, from 1962 to 1979, as well as in other exhibitions in France and Europe, among which the ORAZI's solo exhibition of 1966 at the art gallery 'Galerie du Passeur', in Paris.
 A drawing of the work by ORAZI entitled Alpha-Oméga was reproduced on the invitation brochure to the 1966 exhibition; Alpha-Oméga would also have been exhibited at the Salon de Mai of 1971.

 The critic of the time was very positive, as expressed in an article written by the French art critic Raoul-Jean Moulin: "[...] the painter puts under test the stone, the plant, the air, the light[...]
 Natural materials, harsh and whirling, streams of eruptive lava, petrified meteorites[...] moments in the formation of the universe."; or as in Georges Boudaille's: "Matter is embossed, rises now like the earth's crust, now like petals of flowers; forms proliferate and leave the limits of the frame to invade space[...] there are lands, but also volcanic lava, tree barks, rocks, mountains."

-Quite often Paintings in Relief demonstrate ORAZIs tendency to create circular shapes on canvas surface.
-A tendency that would become fundamental in the next artistic phase (1970–1977), called Ligne Circulaire (Circular Line), in which the artist break away from the work in relief.
+Quite often Paintings in Relief demonstrate ORAZI's tendency to create circular shapes on the canvas surface.
+This tendency became fundamental in the next artistic phase (1970–1977), called Ligne Circulaire (Circular Line), in which the artist broke away from the work in relief.